lucaslingle/mu_transformer/README.md

 - On Cloud TPU VMs, Pipx and Poetry can be installed via ```./tpu_setup.sh```.
 - On Cloud TPU VMs, you may need to write ```~/.local/bin/poetry``` when invoking Poetry.

-You may wish to use tmux or similar to allow training on cloud hosts without staying logged in.

 ## Basics

 ### Default config